AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/syntax/state_variables.md

 Aztec public state follows an account-based model.
 That is, each state occupies a leaf in an account-based merkle tree: the public state tree.
 See [here](/concepts/advanced/data_structures/trees#public-state-tree) for more of the technical details.

-The `PublicState<T, T_serializeD_LEN>` struct serves as a wrapper around conventional Noir types `T`, allowing these types to be written to and read from the public state tree.
+The `PublicState<T, T_SERIALIZED_LEN>` struct serves as a wrapper around conventional Noir types `T`, allowing these types to be written to and read from the public state tree.

 ### `::new`